Depth

 • 1950s

 Upper works and deck fittings were partially salvaged for scrap metal in the post-war years.
-The hull sections, however, were too difficult to raise and remained on the seabed below Fort St. Elmo, where they have rested ever since.
+The bow section, however, was too difficult to raise and remained on the seabed below Fort St. Elmo, where it has rested ever since.
+The stern section broke away during a 1945 tow and was abandoned in deeper water; it is not accessible as a dive site.

 • Today

-HMS Maori's bow section, about 42 metres of the original hull, rests below the towering bastions of Fort St Elmo where Marsamxett Harbour meets the open sea.
-The wreck broke in two during scuttling and now tilts slightly to port: hull plating is partially intact, the gun deck silted but recognisable, and the forward gun bases still visible.
-The stern was abandoned in deep water during the 1945 tow and is not part of this dive.
-The bow sits in cleaner, more open water than most Maltese harbour wrecks, offering visibility of 10-20 metres.
+The bow section of HMS Maori lies below the towering bastions of Fort St. Elmo, where the waters of Marsamxett Harbour meet the open sea.
+Approximately 42 metres of hull remain: hull plating intact, the gun deck silted but recognisable, with the forward gun mounts still partially visible.
+The stern section broke away during a post-war tow in 1945 and was abandoned in deeper water; only the bow is diveable.
+Unlike many Maltese harbour wrecks, the Maori sits in cleaner, more open water, offering visibility of 10-20 metres.
 Grouper and barracuda are resident.
-One of very few Maltese wrecks accessible as both a shore and boat dive.
+It is one of very few Maltese wrecks accessible as both a shore and boat dive.

 HMS MAORI DEPTH PROFILE (BOW SECTION) SURFACE SAFE ZONE 0m 5m 10m 14m 16m 20m Deck 14m Keel 16m 4.7″ gun Break